-FEMA will send you:
+FEMA will provide you:

-- a letter describing how you are to use the money.
+- a letter describing how you are to use the money

 If You Do Not Qualify for a Grant

-- be given a chance to appeal the decision
+- an opportunity to appeal the decision

 If You Were Referred to the Small Business Administration (SBA)

 You will receive a SBA application.

 - You must complete and return the application to be considered for a loan as well as certain types of FEMA grant assistance.